 Points will be accumulated throughout the year in order to determine a series champion.
 In some classes a driver may only be allowed to use points accumulated in a limited number of races.
 Example; if a class runs 12 races, a driver may participate in as many races as he/she would like, however only the top 8 finishes, or whatever number has been determined at the beginning of the season for a particular class, may apply to the year end points total.
 In the case of a tie, the driver with the most first place finishes then wins the tiebreaker.
-Successive tie-breakers are second place finishes, third place finishes, etc. If after all results have been compared a tie stills exists, the final tie breaker will be finishing position in the last race of the season.
+Successive tiebreakers are second place finishes, third place finishes, etc. If after all results have been compared a tie stills exists, the final tie breaker will be finishing position in the last race of the season.
+If a race is cancelled or added to the schedule the number of races counting towards a championship shall remain the same unless otherwise noted by the Race Director.